Last Updated on December 8, 2023 by Sharon Advik

 The left image was converted with ACR 8.3 using the default exposure settings.

 ACR did not apply any noise reduction to either image.

 An “Easy Panorama” mode can be found on the mode dial under “Effects.”
 When chosen, a popup to switch to Live View will appear.

 From there, users may choose between “Normal” (4800 x 1080) and “Wide,” adjust focus mode, and JPEG compression (no raw file is saved).

 The “Wide” panorama comes close to capturing a 360-degree vista, whereas the “Normal” picture only records about 180 degrees.

-Said, the Nikon D3300 strives to be a beginner’s DSLR and succeeds in that regard.
+The Nikon D3300 strives to be a beginner’s DSLR and succeeds.

-It contains most of the controls necessary for users who wish to experiment with Aperture or Shutter priority mode and go beyond the fundamentals.
+It contains most controls necessary for users who wish to experiment with Aperture or Shutter priority mode and go beyond the fundamentals.

-The same performance quirks that irritated us with the Nikon D5300 may still annoy those who aren’t complete beginners, though.
+The same performance quirks that irritated us with the Nikon D5300 may still annoy those who aren’t complete beginners.

 For example, the command dial cannot be used in the quick menu, and the ‘Auto’ ISO option must be selected from the menu.